Parity conjecture for abelian surfaces: Abstract

 \section{Abstract}

-Assuming finiteness of the Tate--Shafarevich group, we prove that the Birch--Swinnerton-Dyer conjecture correctly predicts the parity of the rank of semistable principally polarised abelian surfaces (with mild extra local conditions at 2-adic places).
+Assuming finiteness of the Tate--Shafarevich group, we prove that the Birch--Swinnerton-Dyer conjecture correctly predicts the parity of the rank of semistable principally polarised abelian surfaces.
+If the surface in question is the Jacobian of a curve, we require that the curve has good ordinary reduction at 2-adic places.